inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Medicine, the figure 4-1 image is not available on the wiki, but is on the app.
 What's going on there?
 * In Water, corrected "dehydrate" typo in the fluids table (I also need to get a proper table CSS class going there)
 * In Food, added an ordered list for several lists that were marked with an asterisk including the fish poisoning list.
 * In Food, why is each paragraph numbered?
 Have the paragraphs just been copied verbatim from the original US Army FM guide?
+Some numbered paragraphs are hyperlinked so I'll leave them.
 * In Plants, no Fig9-5.
+* In Plants, assigned id="fig9-6" attribute to list for edible plants.
+Should make this into a table for consistency.
 * In Desert, there are also paragraph numbers like with the Food chapter.
 * In Tropical, the tree level diagram has 2 ordinal typos.
 * In Tropical and Sea, reworded the "Chapter Water" and "Chapter Food" references to flow better in English.
 Need to make sure this consistent throughout the book.